qSEBASp/tini-log/README.md

 We’re working on several new features and enhancements for `dd-tinylog`:

-* **Child Loggers** – Create sub-loggers that inherit settings from the main logger but can add their own tags (e.g., a user ID).
-This helps organize and filter logs by component.
 * **Asynchronous Transports** – Write logs in the background to prevent blocking the main application, improving performance under heavy logging.
 * **Custom Log Levels** – Define your own log levels beyond the built-in ones like `info` or `error`.
 * **Performance Optimizations** – Further reduce overhead and improve log throughput.